WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 A block is a batch of valid Bitcoin transactions and its hash must be a value below a certain difficulty target to prove the work of the miner.
 Each block references the hash of the previous block, thus creating a hash chain of blocks.
 On average a new block is mined every 10 minutes.
-A block can be up to 4 weight units [or 4 virtual bytes] in size.
 :::

 :::details